MicrosoftDocs/sdk-api/sdk-api-src/content/dxmini/nc-dxmini-pdx_getpolarity.md

 #### - GetPolarityOutInfo

 Points to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff549481">DDGETPOLARITYOUTINFO</a> structure that contains the polarity information for the specified VPE object.

-#### - HwDeviceExtension

-Points to the miniport driver's device extension.

 ## -returns